em3ndez/tiny-web-server/BUILDING.md

 **Note:** Ensure that `chromedriver` is available in your system's PATH or specify its location in your Selenium setup to run the Selenium tests successfully.

-### Installing ChromeDriver

-#### Windows
+**Installing ChromeDriver**

 1. Download the latest version of ChromeDriver from the [ChromeDriver download page](https://sites.google.com/chromium.org/driver/downloads).
 2. Extract the downloaded zip file to a directory of your choice.
-3. Add the directory containing `chromedriver.exe` to your system's PATH environment variable.
+3. Add the directory containing `chromedriver.exe` or `chromedriver` to your system's PATH environment variable.

-#### Linux
-1. Download the latest version of ChromeDriver from the [ChromeDriver download page](https://sites.google.com/chromium.org/driver/downloads).
-2. Extract the downloaded zip file to `/usr/local/bin` or another directory in your PATH.
-3. Ensure the `chromedriver` file has execute permissions: `chmod +x /usr/local/bin/chromedriver`.

-#### macOS
-1. Download the latest version of ChromeDriver from the [ChromeDriver download page](https://sites.google.com/chromium.org/driver/downloads).
-2. Extract the downloaded zip file to `/usr/local/bin` or another directory in your PATH.
-3. Ensure the `chromedriver` file has execute permissions: `chmod +x /usr/local/bin/chromedriver`.

 ## Generating Coverage Reports